|III.||Quality Grades and Grade Point Average|

 Although a listing of all Leisure and Recreation courses is provided in the class schedule, and those students who take these courses must register for them, no grades will be recorded nor will these courses appear on the student’s transcript.

-After the first year, students may take one elective course each semester on a pass/fail basis up to a total of six pass/fail courses during sophomore, junior, and senior years.
+After the first year, students may opt to take one elective course each semester on a pass/fail basis for a total of six courses during sophomore, junior, and senior years.

-The procedure for selecting a pass/fail course is as follows:
+The procedure for selecting the pass/fail grade option is as follows:

-- Students choose an elective course on a pass/fail basis during the add/drop period by initiating a pass/fail course request online in MyAccess.
+- Students choose an elective course to be graded on a pass/fail basis during the add/drop period by initiating a pass/fail course request online in MyAccess.
 The request is sent to the student's dean for approval, and the instructor receives notification after the pass/fail request has been approved and processed.
-Students dropping a pass/fail course may not add another pass/fail course for that semester.

 - The pass/fail option is restricted to free electives and must be exercised only for courses within the normal course load for a given semester.
 A department, for valid reasons, may designate certain of its courses as unavailable to the pass/fail option and will notify the Dean’s Office.
 Language classes at the language-learning level and studio art courses may not be taken pass/fail.